6thpath/eslint-config/README.md

 # `@6thpath/eslint-config`

-Collection of personal eslint configurations.
+A collection of opinionated ESLint configuration presets.